Deltaspace0/monomer-widgets/readme/graph/README.md

 - `graphSeparate`.
 Do not connect the points and render them separately.
 Used when all points in the collection must have the same color.
 - `graphFill`.
 Fill the area surrounded by provided points with the color.
 - `graphFillAlpha`.
 Transparency level of the filled area.
+- `graphDuration ms`.
+How long the animation lasts in ms. Animation starts when graph data changes (for example, point positions or color).
+- `graphOnFinished e`.
+Raises an event when animation is complete.
+- `graphOnFinishedReq req`.
+Generates a `WidgetRequest` when animation is complete.
 - `graphOnChange f`.
 Raises an event when a point is dragged by passing its index and new coordinates.
 This option is ignored if `graphSeparate` is not enabled.
 - `graphOnChangeReq f`.
 Generates a `WidgetRequest` when a point is dragged by passing its index and new coordinates.
 This option is ignored if `graphSeparate` is not enabled.
 - `graphOnEnter f`.
 Raises an event when mouse enters point area by passing its index.
 This option is ignored if `graphSeparate` is not enabled.